sgraden/vpc/security-groups.md

 Security groups are scoped to a single VPC.
 This scoping implies that security group can be attached _only_ to network interfaces of VSIs within the same VPC.

 When a VSI is created without any security groups specified, the VSI's primary network interface is put into the _default_ security group of that VSI's VPC.
 IBM Cloud VPC Beta release has a defined default security group that does allow certain traffic.

+For more information, including examples of how to provision a VSI with security groups, please see our [Security Groups Usage Examples document](secur.ity-groups-features-examples.html)

 ### Default Security Groups